-Our Other operating segment combines and presents products for the human point-of-care medical diagnostics market ("OPTI Medical") with our out-licensing arrangements because they do not meet the quantitative or qualitative thresholds for reportable segments.
+We operate primarily through three business segments: Companion Animal Group, Water quality products, and Livestock, Poultry and Dairy.
+Our Other operating segment combines and presents our products and services for the human medical diagnostics market with our out-licensing arrangements because they do not meet the quantitative or qualitative thresholds for reportable segments.